 Letting Go/Letting Be

 My immediate reaction to the situation was a tightening of my body.
 My shoulders were in my ears.
 I was clinging to all that was wrong and all that needed to be different for my day to be “okay”.
-I was holding on the the idea that my day was ruined as if it was a fact.
+I was holding on to the idea that my day was ruined as if it was a fact.
 Although it was the harsh judging of myself that alerted me to becoming more present, it was a full breath and pause that allowed me to begin letting go of my self-induced chaos and monkey mind.

 <Big Inhale + Big Exhale>